AroojArif12143/A-PDF-Feature-Extraction-Tool/README.md

 Word after a specified word
 Comparison of occurrence of words

-📂You can find the following features extracted in notebook 3:
+3️⃣📂You can find the following features extracted in notebook 3:
 Type of document

-📂You can find the following features extracted in notebook 4:
+4️⃣📂You can find the following features extracted in notebook 4:
 Sentiment analysis
 Topic Modelling
 Model Complexity and Coherence Score

-📂You can find the following features extracted in notebook 5:
+5️⃣📂You can find the following features extracted in notebook 5:
 Area of figure
 Oldest reference
 Caption length